MatthewELucio/whisper_leak_data_privacy/README.md

 python3 -m pip install -r ./requirements.txt
 ```

-Secondly, there are two modes of operation, and therefore two executable files.
+Secondly, there are several modes of operation, and several executable files, corresponding to stages:
+- `whisper_leak_collect.py` - for data collection.
+- `whisper_leak_train.py` - training on collected data.

 ### Data collection
 Run `whisper_leak_collect.py`.
 Note it performs network sniffing, thus requiring to run in high privileges.
-The following commandline illustrate how to use Whisper Leak:
+The following commandline illustrates how to use the Whisper Leak data collector:

 ```
 ./whisper_leak_collect.py -c gemini -a ./api_key.txt -p ./prompts.json